Employment has far-reaching and positive outcomes for women and their families, as well as being important for growing the New Zealand economy.

-Women and men have quite different patterns of participation in the labour market, principally because women take time out to care for their children.
-Specifically, women have lower labour force participation, are more likely to work part time, and earn less than men.
+Women and men have quite different patterns of participation in the labour market, principally because women take time out for caring.
+Specifically, women have lower labour force participation and are more likely to work part time.

-The Ministry uses the Household Labour Force Survey to monitor key indicators of women’s patterns of employment, such as the female labour force participation rate (i.e. the proportion of working age (15 years and above) women who are in the labour force), the female unemployment rate (i.e. the proportion of women (15 years and above) in the labour force who are not in work, but are actively seeking and are available for work) and the employment rate (i.e. the proportion of working age women who are employed).
+The Ministry uses the quarterly Household Labour Force Survey to monitor key indicators of women’s patterns of employment, such as female labour force participation rate (i.e. the proportion of working age (15 years and above) women who are in the labour force), the female unemployment rate, unemployment, and employment rates.

-Additional indicators include the number of women not in the labour force, the number of jobless women and the rate of women not in employment, education or training (NEET).
+Additional indicators include the number of women not in the labour force, the number of jobless women, under-employed women, and the rate of young women not in employment, education or training (NEET).

 The following table gives the most recent information on employment rates.

 |Youth (aged 15 to 24 years) not in employment, education, or training (NEET) rate*||12.2%||10.1%|

 *These figures have not been annually adjusted.

 There are different indicators for different groups of women

 Māori and Pacific women experience unemployment at over double the rate for all women.